Yoshitoshi: Haunted Sakurahime

 Excellent impression and colours, with gauffrage and metal pigment (oxidized).
 Unbacked.
-In the headdress area paper due to rich silver pigment printing chapped and reinforced from the back, on tiny hole.
+Paper at the woman's headdress somewhat brittle due to the richly applied metal pigment, and reinforced from verso; one tiny hole.
 Overall very nice condition.

 Cf. Van den Ing/Schaap, Beauty & Violence, p.
 141 ff.
 No. 65.6; John Stevenson, Yoshitoshi‘s Strange Tales, Amsterdam 2005, p.
 92 f, No. 5